RASE

 NLP2API: Effective Reformulation of Query for Code Search using Crowdsourced Knowledge and Extra-Large Data Analytics [ICSME 2018]

-Overview: NLP2API reformulates a natural language query intended for Internet-scale code search using crowdsourced knowledge and extra-large data analytics derived from Stack Overflow Q & A site.
+Overview: NLP2API expands a natural language query, intended for Internet-scale code search, leveraging crowdsourced knowledge and extra-large data analytics (e.g., semantic similarity) derived from Stack Overflow Q & A site.
+It also leverages Borda count to rank the most appropriate API classes for a given query.
 Explore more ...

 query-reformulation code-search stack-overflow